 The Conventional Approach to Dealing with Flat Roof Repairs

-- Not only is a spray foam roof the perfect solution to a flat roof problem, but an SPF roofing system is the only roofing system that offers a full, “no-leak” warranty for a period of 15-20 years.
-A spray foam roof will not crack or break, it only compresses.
+- Not only is SPF the perfect solution for flat roof insulation, but SPF roofing is the only roofing system that comes with a full, “no-leak” warranty for a period of 15-20 years after installation.
+Spray foam roofing will not crack or break, it only compresses.
 In fact, a closed cell urethane will close back on itself if it’s punctured.
-A spray foam roof is almost indestructible and millions of square feet of spray foam roofing are applied every year where people are fixing HVAC units, skylights and all kinds of mechanical equipment.
-Yes, you can walk on a spray foam roof!
+A spray foam roof is almost indestructible and millions of square feet of spray foam roofing are applied every year, often when HVAC units, skylights, etc are repaired or installed.
+And finally, the answer to your question is – Yes, you can walk on a spray foam roof!